 However, preschoolers do understand what’s happening around them, which makes traveling with them a lot easier.
 You’ll find that they love exploring new places and learning about different cultures.

 Use our Summer Planner for Kids with various summer bucket list ideas for kids, summer planner templates, calendars, checklists, rewards systems, and more for parents and children.

 If you’re planning to travel with your older child, you should know that there are certain things you need to prepare beforehand.
 For example, you need to make sure that you pack enough travel snacks for your child.

 Likewise, it’s a good idea to let your school-aged child have more involvement in planning the trip.
 They don’t have to plan the whole thing but ask them for their input about what they would like to do on the trip.

 This way, they feel involved and part of the process.
 It’s important that you involve your child in the decision-making process because this will help them develop into independent adults who are capable of making decisions for themselves.

 Now, it’s usually best to do this in a structured way.
 Ask your child what they want to do, but give them options.
-Tell them about some of the potential activities that they can do, and ask what they would prefer to do.
+Tell them about some potential activities they can do, and ask what they would prefer to do.

-Even just giving them a little bit of input in the planning process can help them to feel more engaged and give them a trip that they are going to remember for a long time to come.
+Even just giving them a little bit of input in the planning process can help them to feel more engaged and provide them with a trip that they are going to remember for a long time to come.